linux-kdevops/kdevops-history/docs/testing-with-loopback.md

 This gives a lot of flexibility for testing filesystems.
 Using a virtualization solution is possible then with truncated files for the pool of test block devices.
-100GiB sparse files are used on real nvme drives on a host to expose a few nvme drives to the guest.
-One nvme drive is used to place git trees needed on a /data/ partition.
-The guest uses one of the other nvme drives to mount /media/sparsefiles/ and before initializing tests with fstests new sparse files are created on that mounted partition using truncate, each one with a default capacity of 20GiB.
-Loopback block devices are then set up using these sparse files and passed to fstets TEST_DEV and SCRATCH_DEV_POOL.
+100GiB sparse files are used on real NVMe drives on a host to expose a few NVMe drives to the guest.
+One NVMe drive is used to place git trees needed on a /data/ partition.
+The guest uses one of the other NVMe drives to mount /media/sparsefiles/ and before initializing tests with fstests new sparse files are created on that mounted partition using truncate, each one with a default capacity of 20GiB.
+Loopback block devices are then set up using these sparse files and passed to fstests TEST_DEV and SCRATCH_DEV_POOL.
 The old core-utils truncate is used on the guest instead of util-linux fallocate since we don't need to ensure that all the data claimed to exist on each sparse file does exist and in order to support older guests using the same tool to create sparse files.
-We provide enough storage space on the sparse files used for the nvme drives for the guest.
+We provide enough storage space on the sparse files used for the NVMe drives for the guest.
 Experience with running fstests on different filesystems with this setup shows we need only about 50GiB of cumulative space to run a full set of fstests against any one filesystem.

-Using virtualization on a host where control to power is gauranteed, and running fstests on these guests with sparse files is another reason why using direct IO is not a requirement.
+Using virtualization on a host where control to power is guaranteed, and running fstests on these guests with sparse files is another reason why using direct IO is not a requirement.
 However, it should be noted that a set up like this can only expose more issues on the underlying guest, these are sorts of